 This past weekend, I did something big.
-I swallowed my nerves and headed out solo to go to Borderless Live – a festival style conference event for content creators.
+I swallowed my nerves and headed out solo to go to Borderless Live.
+Borderless Live is a festival style conference event for content creators.
 As you would imagine with a name like Borderless, it was mostly focussed on travel content creation and linking travel influencers with travel brands.
 The conference took place at the Tobacco Docks in East London the first weekend of September.

 Attending your first influencer/ content creator event

 I am by no means an ‘influencer’.
 I have been writing this blog for just over a year now.
 People read it, but not that many in the grand scheme of blogging.
-I only hit 1000 followers on Instagram a month ago.
-So what an earth am I doing going to an event like this?
+I only hit 1000 followers on Instagram a month before I went.
+So what an earth was I doing going to an event like this?

 I figured, you have to start somewhere.

-A few of the travel YouTubers I follow have posted about events hosted by Traverse Events recently, and they looked like a lot of fun, with content creators hanging out with their peers, sharing inspiration and experiences.
+A few of the travel YouTubers I follow have posted about events hosted by Traverse Events recently.
+They looked like a lot of fun, with content creators hanging out with their peers, sharing inspiration and experiences.
 So when I saw people start posting about a festival type event which was going to be hosted in London, it was just the push I needed to decide to start taking my blogging hobby a bit more seriously.
 I thought to myself, if you don’t do it now, when there is an event in your city on a weekend you are free, then when will you?

 Was it intimidating?
 Yes massively.
 I arrived alone, not knowing anyone who would be there on that first day on Friday.
 I felt massively out of my comfort zone.
 I am fairly outgoing and pretty comfortable chatting to people, but I have never been that good at just starting a conversation with a total stranger.
 I tend to wait for them to talk to me.